MatthewAKelly/HDM/README.md

 LESS EASY INSTALL

-1. Downloaded the latest and greatest and most up-to-date version of Python ACT-R from https://github.com/tcstewar/ccmsuite
+1. Downloaded the official Python ACT-R for Python 2 from https://github.com/tcstewar/ccmsuite or for Python 3 from https://github.com/sterlingsomers/ccmsuite

 2. Download hdm.py from this repository and place it in ccmsuite/ccm/lib/actr/hdm.py

 3. Download hrr.py from this repository and use it to replace the one in ccmsuite/ccm/lib/hrr.py

+4. Add the line “from ccm.lib.actr.hdm import HDM” to ccmsuite/ccm/lib/actr/__init__.py

-4. Add the CCMSuite folder to your Python Path.
+5. Add the CCMSuite folder to your Python Path.

-5. Create a Python ACT-R model (see Python ACT-R tutorials).
+6. Create a Python ACT-R model (see Python ACT-R tutorials).

-6. Instead of creating an instance of DM, create an instance of HDM in your model (see example code in this repository).
+7. Instead of creating an instance of DM, create an instance of HDM in your model (see example code in this repository).

 USING HDM